videojs/video.js/COLLABORATOR_GUIDE.md

 After it's done, verify that the GitHub release has the correct changelog output.

-If the GitHub release did not work correctly for whatever reason, you can run it manually:
+If the GitHub release did not work correctly, such as if the GitHub token was not provided, you can run it manually:

 ```sh
 VJS_GITHUB_USER=gkatsev VJS_GITHUB_TOKEN=123 node build/gh-release.js --prelease